openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/ihealth/iHealth.md

 - unsupported

 # time zone and time representation
-- Each datapoint contains a “timezone” property, which is a utc-offset in the form “-0800”
+- Each datapoint contains a “timezone” property, which is a utc-offset in the form of a string (“-0800” or "0800") or integer (-8 or 8)
 - Timestamps are represented as unix epoch seconds offset by the zone offset found in the “timezone” property, so the timestamps are, in essence, in local time
 - Requests take unix epoch seconds and match on local time